smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 #### Golden Master

-**Delays occur before merging.** Unlike the Last Known Good, the Golden Master approach the delays are encounter prior to merging the code.
+**Delays occur before merging.** Unlike the Last Known Good, the Golden Master approach the delays are encountered prior to merging the code.
 Additional preflights and stabilization branches increase the amount of time before code is merged.
 The added testing to ensure the change is ready to be shipped further slows down merging.
 Using feature flags and more automated validation